defi-wonderland/aztec-handbook/.github/ISSUE_TEMPLATE/📚-content-request.md

 ---

-Thanks for helping shape the OP Handbook 🧭
+Thanks for helping shape the Aztec Handbook 🧭
 Use this template to suggest new pages, improvements, or content you feel is missing.

 ---